 Fix 3: Do an Internet Speed Test

-The next step to verify your internet connection is by running an internet speed test.
-You can check the internet speed from your Roku device settings page using the following method.
+The next step to verify your internet connection is by running an internet speed test and double-check it.
+You can check the internet speed from your Roku settings Menu using the following method.

 Step 1: Go to your Roku’s Settings page.